 But don’t stop there.
 Talk with state officials, insurance commissioners, members of Congress.

 Don’t stop, until we can stop co-pay accumulator adjustment programs.
 I know we can.

-Brian Callanan is founder and CEO of the Cystic Fibrosis Lifestyle Foundation.
+Brian Callahan is founder and CEO of the Cystic Fibrosis Lifestyle Foundation.

 This post is part of IfPA’s “By All Account” blog series.
 Each month, a different guest author – and a different story – adds a new piece to the common narrative of how insurance practices meant to control costs are instead hurting patients.